-Section III Asset Management Chapter 6 Departmental Enforcement Center 6.1 Introduction The Departmental Enforcement Center (DEC) is an office within HUD's Office of General
+Section III Asset Management

+Chapter 6 Departmental Enforcement Center

+6.1 Introduction

 The Departmental Enforcement Center (DEC) is an office within HUD's Office of General Counsel (OGC) that, amongst other responsibilities, ensures regulatory and statutory compliance with the business agreements and regulations pertinent to the Office of Residential Care Facilities (ORCF) Section 232 Program.
-In order to accomplish this mission, the DEC relies upon both financial and physical condition information, such as that which is submitted to, processed by and disseminated from the Real Estate Assessment Center (REAC).
+In order to accomplish this mission, the DEC relies upon both financial and physical condition information that is submitted to, processed by and disseminated from the Real Estate Assessment Center (REAC).